Abdul Rasul (Iraqi scientist)

-Abdul Rasul was an Iraqi nuclear engineer and a nuclear scientist.
+Abdul Rahman Rasul was an Iraqi nuclear engineer and a nuclear scientist.
 He was the central figure in Iraq's nuclear weapon program and is considered a nuclear weapon technologist.
 He was the head of Iraq's nuclear program from 1973 until 1981.
 He was heavily involved in France-Iraq nuclear cooperation deal.
 During his visit to France, he was poisoned at a Paris lunch by Mossad and died in 1981.
 Tzipi Livni, Israel's prominent and powerful politician is believed to be involved in his murder.
 He worked at Osirak, which was a nuclear reactor site reportedly involved in the development of nuclear weapons.